[ part 1 | part 2 | part 3 ]

 One bit of warning: It's the best to run these experiments on a bare-metal server, not in a virtual machine.
 This is a low-level measurement exercise and in a VM you could suffer from all kinds of additional noise, plus some of the hardware counters would not be available for perf.
 Some hypervisors do not allow the guest OS to access hardware performance counters by default.
 One interesting article (by Frits Hoogland) about running perf in VMs is here.

-Ok, enough writing for today!
-I actually started this post more than a month ago and it got way longer than planned.
-In the next part of this series I will interpret this post’s full-table scan SQL CPU metrics using the above reference (and explain where the bottleneck/inefficiency is).
-And in Part 4 I’ll show you all the metrics from a series of experiments – testing memory access efficiency of different Oracle data access paths (indexes vs full table scan vs HCC vs in-memory column store).
+In the next part of this series I will interpret this post's full-table scan SQL CPU metrics using the above reference (and explain where the bottleneck/inefficiency is).
+And in Part 3 I'll show you all the metrics from a series of experiments testing memory access efficiency of different Oracle data access paths (indexes vs full table scan vs HCC vs in-memory column store).